All Episodes

 New York City's workplace smoking ban six years ago drove cigarette and cigar puffers outdoors.

-Soon some of the outdoors may be off limits, too.
+Soon, some of the outdoors may be off limits too.

 Boy, I tell you, New York smokers are so screwed.

-What is it, 10 bucks a pack now?
+What is it, $10 a pack now?

 What the hell do they expect to happen with all the tax revenue being generated by this?

-The mayor was kind of caught short by this Monday night.
+The mayor was caught short by this.

-Does smoking in how about standing outside while one of your buses goes by?
+How about standing outside while one of your buses goes by?

-The mayor said it may not be logistically possible to enforce a ban across thousands of acres, but there may be areas within parks where uh restricting smoking can protect health.
+The mayor said it may not be logistically possible to enforce a ban across thousands of acres, but there may be areas within parks where restricting smoking can protect health.

-And shower heads may harbor bacteria dangerous to some people.
+And showerheads may harbor bacteria dangerous to some people.

 Put this on the list of some people, the things that could kill us.